dev-Miguel-Mendez/paymets-crypto-AI/readme.md

 2. They can subscribe by interacting with the smart contract.
 3. The backend listens for the emitted subscription event.
 4. A simple test page can query the backend to verify if a subscription exists.
-5. (Not implemented) A future version could use wallet signatures to enforce access (i.e., a proper paywall).

 ## 🧩 Why Listen for Events?